-In 1935 seven steamship historians and collectors formed the Steamship Historical Society of America.
+In 1935 seven steamship historians and collectors formed the Steamship Historical Society of America (SSHSA).
 They brought together amateur and professional historians interested in the history and development of steam navigation, past and present.

-Today SSHSA stewards a collection of hundreds of thousands of images, artifacts, periodicals, artwork, official records, memorabilia, and ephemera archived in more than 100 collections.
+Today SSHSA holds non-profit 501(c)3 tax-exempt status and remains the oldest and largest organization of its kind in the world.
+It stewards a collection of hundreds of thousands of images, artifacts, periodicals, artwork, official records, memorabilia, and ephemera archived in more than 100 collections.
 These materials are devoted exclusively to the history of engine-powered vessels, their passengers and crew.
-SSHSA also publishes the quarterly magazine PowerShips and has taken on the role of conservationist through our digital conservation project, the Image Porthole.

 Our members include maritime collectors and artists, current and former crew members, historians and students, genealogists, scuba divers, cruise travelers, ship engineers and architects, and maritime history enthusiasts.